tsveaas/MedicalRecordExtracter/README.md

 **DETECTED ISSUES:**

 - Both C02 and HCO3 have the synonym bicarbonate in X1.json (likely shouldn't be a synonym for CO2)

+**CONCLUSIONS:**
+- Created function successfully extracts raw medical data and classifies them into a list of dictionaries
+- Function achieves accuracy values of over 95% when used on sample texts

 **LIMITATIONS / FUTURE CONSIDERATIONS:**